knvmrt/knvmrt/README.md

 # 😊 About Me:
 😊***Hi, I'm Murad.
-I am interested in Graphic design, UI/UX design, Interior design sectors, furthermore, Front-End, Back-End software and Cyber Security are also my interests.
+Front-End, Back-End software and Cyber Security my interests.
 My goal is to be one of the best in Software and Cyber Security fields.
 So i participate in many events and gain new knowledge.
 I am developing my skills and progressing on my way to become a great for programmer.***
 <br><br/>

 ## 🌐 Socials: